AdobeDocs/experience-platform.en/help/edge/commands/command-overrides.md

 >[!IMPORTANT]
 >
->You must first configure override settings within the datastream before using product-specific overrides.
+>Configure override settings within the datastream before using product-specific overrides.
 See [Datastream overrides](/help/datastreams/overrides.md) for more information.

 If you set overrides both in the Web SDK configuration and in a specific command (such as [`sendEvent`](sendevent/overview.md)), the overrides in the specific command take priority.